 - Faster & Cheaper Inventory Scans: Inventory locations are scanned or counted faster and cheaper, with FlytWare having shown that such counting can be done up to 3x faster and 3x cheaper.
 The drones can navigate through Very Narrow Aisles (VNAs) as well as tall racks easily.

 - Data Accuracy: Real-time analytics and comprehensive reporting, with image proof of each barcode, help validate inventory data like never before.
 This means no longer having to budget extra man-hours during inventory audits.

 - 24/7 Availability: Launch drone scanning missions at any point in time, according to the convenience of warehouse operations.
 The COVID-19 pandemic has affected the majority of the warehouse operations due to heavy reliance on manual operators.
 But with autonomous drones, inventory counting operations are being continued without any disruptions.

 - Scalability: Deployment of multiple drones at each warehouse location helps scale up the frequency of inventory counting instantly, without compromising on the accuracy.
 The payback period can be as short as 9 months.

 - Safety: Reduce or eliminate the risk of warehouse inventory staff facing injuries during cycle counting, especially while accessing bin locations at high rack locations.

 Deciding to automate warehouse inventory counts by deploying autonomous drones is not an easy decision.
 But, with the right technology and the right partners, it can lead to quick ROI and more efficient operations.

-We have successfully piloted FlytWare at IAG Cargo (part of the same group as British Airways) as well as at Romark Logistics.
-We would be delighted to replicate the same success at your warehouses or distribution centres!
+We have successfully piloted FlytWare at IAG Cargo (part of the same group as British Airways).
+We would be delighted to replicate the same success at your warehouses or distribution centers!